Fascism

-Fascism rose to prominence in early 20th-century Europe.
-The first fascist movements emerged in Italy during World War I, before spreading to other European countries, most notably Germany.
+The first fascist movements emerged in Italy during World War I before spreading to other European countries, most notably Germany.
 Fascism also had adherents outside of Europe.
-Opposed to anarchism, democracy, pluralism, liberalism, socialism, and Marxism, fascism is placed on the far-right wing within the traditional left–right spectrum.

 Fascists saw World War I as a revolution that brought massive changes to the nature of war, society, the state, and technology.
 The advent of total war and the mass mobilization of society erased the distinction between civilians and combatants.
-A military citizenship arose in which all citizens were involved with the military in some manner.
-The war resulted in the rise of a powerful state capable of mobilizing millions of people to serve on the front lines and providing logistics to support them, as well as having unprecedented authority to intervene in the lives of citizens.
+A military citizenship arose, in which all citizens were involved with the military in some manner.
+The war resulted in the rise of a powerful state capable of mobilizing millions of people to serve on the front lines, providing logistics to support them, and having unprecedented authority to intervene in the lives of citizens.

-Fascism rejects assertions that violence is inherently bad and views imperialism, political violence and war as means to national rejuvenation.
-Fascists often advocate for the establishment of a totalitarian one-party state, and for a dirigiste economy, with the principal goal of achieving autarky (national economic self-sufficiency) through protectionist and economic interventionist policies.
-Fascism's extreme authoritarianism and nationalism often manifests as belief in racial purity or a master race, usually blended with some variant of racism or bigotry against a demonized "Other", such as Jews.
-These ideas have motivated fascist regimes to commit genocides, massacres, forced sterilizations, mass killings, and forced deportations.
+Fascism views forms of violence—including political violence, imperialist violence, and war—as means to national rejuvenation.
+Fascists often advocate for the establishment of a totalitarian one-party state, and for a dirigiste economy, which is a market economy in which the state plays a strong directive role through market intervention with the principal goal of achieving national economic self-sufficiency, or "autarky."
+Fascism emphasizes both palingenesis—national rebirth or regeneration—and modernity when it is deemed compatible with national rebirth.
+In promoting the nation's regeneration, fascists seek to purge it of decadence.
+Fascism may also centre around an ingroup-outgroup opposition and demonization of "Others" such as various ethnicities, immigrants, nations, races, political opponents of fascist parties, religious groups, and sexual and gender minorities.
+In the case of Nazism, this involved racial purity and a belief in a master race.
+Such demonization has motivated fascist regimes to commit massacres, forced sterilizations, deportations, and genocides.
+During World War II, the genocidal and imperialist ambitions of the fascist regimes of the Axis powers resulted in the murder of millions of people.

-Since the end of World War II in 1945, few parties have openly described themselves as fascist; the term is more often used pejoratively by political opponents.
-The descriptions of neo-fascist or post-fascist are sometimes employed to describe contemporary parties with ideologies similar to, or rooted in, 20th-century fascist movements.
-Some opposition groups have adopted the label anti-fascist or antifa to signify their stance.
+Since the end of World War II in 1945, fascism has been largely disgraced, and few parties have openly described themselves as fascist; the term is often used pejoratively by political opponents.
+The descriptions neo-fascist or post-fascist are sometimes applied to contemporary parties with ideologies similar to, or rooted in, 20th-century fascist movements.